TheKnarf/dbschema/README.md

 See `examples/main.hcl` and `examples/modules/timestamps/main.hcl`.

+The root example now includes a `table` resource for `users`, a function, and a trigger.

 ## Notes

 - Identifiers are always quoted.
 Strings embedded into `when` or function `body` are passed through as-is.
 - Extension creation uses `CREATE EXTENSION [IF NOT EXISTS]` and is emitted before functions/triggers.
 - Trigger creation is idempotent with a `DO $$` guard; function creation uses `CREATE OR REPLACE`.
+- Table creation uses `CREATE TABLE IF NOT EXISTS` with inline primary keys and foreign keys.
+Indexes (including uniques) are emitted as `CREATE [UNIQUE] INDEX IF NOT EXISTS` after the table.
 - Variables can be arrays/objects; use `for_each` on blocks and `each.value` inside.
 - Tests currently run against Postgres only; each test executes inside a transaction and is rolled back.